takahashi-yt/large-universes/README.md

 - the external Mahlo universe type [1] (a variant of the Mahlo universe type [4])

+Moreover, we extend the external Mahlo universe type by higher-order construction in the style of [2].

 [1] Peter Dybjer and Anton Setzer.
 Induction-recursion and initial algebras. *Ann.
 Pure Appl.
 Log.*, 124(1-3):1--47, 2003.

 [2] Erik Palmgren.
 On universes in type theory.
 In Giovanni Sambin and Jan M. Smith, editors, *Twenty Five Years of Constructive Type Theory*, Oxford Logic Guides, pages 191--204.
 Oxford University Press, 1998.